 Things to Do:

-The kids LOVED Capital City Bike Tours.
+The kids LOVED Fat Tire Tours.
 As a general rule we typically love doing a bike tour within the first few days we arrive in a new destination.
 It allows us to get acquainted with the area.
 The kids burn some energy and we cover a lot of ground.
-Capital Bike Tours did an awesome job!
+Fat Tire Tours did an awesome job!
 They were informative and funny.
 They had great options as far as types and sizes of bikes available and I would highly recommend them.
 They even had trailers to tow younger children!! *Check out our post on Fat Tire Paris here.

 Don’t believe me?
 Check out Owen’s review on Global Munchkin’s Facebook page by clicking the photo below 😉